 You will also find here the ‘More tools and options’ button (the one with three dots).
 Here you will find many attractive options that will facilitate the use of the new editor.

 3) Document and Block Options Settings

 In the Document settings, you can set the visibility of your post.
-You can share it for everyone publicly, you can set your post as private or password-protected, so only those with the password can view this post.
-You can also schedule the publication of your post later, setting a specific date of its publication.
+You can share it for everyone publicly, and you can set your post as private or password-protected, so only those with the password can view this post.
+You can also schedule the publication of your post later, setting a specific date of its release.